wanderwaltz/wanderwaltz.github.io/_posts/2016-03-28-my-github-pages-blog-setup.md

 {% endhighlight %}

-On the other side, Jekyll copies all files not starting with `.` or `_` into the build directory, so lots of internal stuff ends up there, while I don't really want this to happen.
+On the other side, Jekyll copies all files not starting with `.` or `_` into the build directory, so lots of internal stuff ends up there while I don't really want this to happen.
 Thankfully, Jekyll configuration supports file exclusion too:

 {% highlight yaml %}